‘Bachelor’ Colton Underwood Gushes Over Love Cassie Randolph After Whirlwind Week

 Underwood’s post gushing over Randolph was a big hit with his fans.
 In just 14 hours of being up on Instagram, it received more than 380,000 likes from his 1.8 million followers.
 It also received more than 1,500 comments with many Bachelor fans thrilled to see the two doing so well.

-Other social media posts have shown Colton determined to win over Cassie’s cats and a tease via Twitter from Underwood that he and his Bachelor love might be back on television sooner rather than later.
+Other social media posts have shown Colton determined to win over Cassie’s cats, and a tease via Twitter from Underwood that he and his Bachelor love might be back on television sooner rather than later.
 The post wasn’t terribly specific, but followers immediately started speculating that the couple might be showing up on another ABC show or even getting a spinoff of their own soon.

 Not for long tho!
 We will be back ????✌???? pic.twitter.com/2vEV1ByZsE